Hearbase in Canterbury

 0800 028 6179

-Our Canterbury clinic at The Chaucer Hospital is our flagship site for diagnostic testing and hearing aid fitting.
+Our Canterbury clinic at The Chaucer Hospital offers diagnostic testing and hearing aid fitting.
 Our custom-designed facilities meet the highest international standards.

-Hearbase works in association with BMI to ensure that we deliver a high quality hearing aid service in a modern, clinical environment.
+Hearbase works in association with Chaucer to ensure that we deliver a high quality hearing aid service in a modern, clinical environment.

 The Chaucer Hospital is conveniently located on the edge of Canterbury and is committed to quality and value, providing advanced facilities, together with friendly, professional care.

 Hearbase is the leading local digital hearing company and we offer a wide range of services from our Canterbury branch.

 We take your hearing loss seriously and it needs to be professionally diagnosed and treated with the best solutions available.